 The Ontario College of Social Workers and Social Service Workers (the College) is the regulatory body for social workers and social service workers in Ontario.
 The College was created when the province of Ontario fully proclaimed the Social Work and Social Service Work Act, 1998 on August 15, 2000.
 Accountable to the Ministry of Children, Community and Social Services, the College currently regulates over 25,600 social workers and social service workers across the province.
 Its ongoing mandate is to serve and protect the public from unqualified, incompetent and unfit practitioners.

-In Ontario, only members of the can use the protected titles “social worker”, “social service worker”, “registered social worker” and/or “registered social service worker”.
+In Ontario, only members of the College can use the protected titles “social worker”, “social service worker”, “registered social worker” and/or “registered social service worker”.
 College membership is also required if a person represents or holds out expressly or by implication that they are a social worker, a social service worker, a registered social worker and/or a registered social service worker.

 The College serves and protects the public by:

 - Setting entry-to-practice requirements to ensure that only those with specialized educational qualifications are eligible for registration.

 - Setting, maintaining and ensuring that all members follow the Code of Ethics and Standards of Practice.